DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 If you’re applying for a salaried course, one of your references must be from an employer.

+You can request as many references as you like to increase the chances of getting 2 quickly.

+Once you've recieved 2 or more references, you can select the 2 you want to include in your application.

 If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).